ESPRI-Mod/synda/sdp/doc/src_install.md

 # *sdp* installation from source guide

-## Introduction

-This document describes how to install and configure sdp module.

 ## Synopsis

-This documents contains instructions to install *sdp* from source.
+This documents contains instructions to install synda *sdp* module from source.

 ## Requirements